amgadmadkour/amgadmadkour.github.io/_pages/about.md

   - /about.html
 ---

 Im a Data & Applied Scientist at Microsoft in the Satori Knowledge Platform team.
 Iv completed my Ph.D at the [Department of Computer Science](http://www.cs.purdue.edu), [Purdue University](http://www.purdue.edu).
 I was advised by [Prof. Walid G. Aref](http://www.cs.purdue.edu/~aref).
+My research is at the intersection of data management and artificial intelligence where I focus on scalable approaches for extracting insight from web-scale graph data.

-Previously, I was an IBM Staff Research Engineer at IBM Egypt.
-Iv also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!.
+Prior to joining Microsoft, I was an IBM Staff Research Engineer at IBM Egypt.
+I’ve also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!

 ## Research Interests

-* Data Management
+* Knowledge Graphs and Knowledge Management
-* Database Systems
+* Graph Data Management
-* Data Mining
+* Data Mining & Analytics

 ## News
 * **January 2019:** Our paper titled ["BioNetApp: An Interactive Visual Data Analysis Platform for Molecular Expressions"](https://www.researchgate.net/publication/331290263_BioNetApp_An_interactive_visual_data_analysis_platform_for_molecular_expressions) has been accepted in PLOS-ONE journal